Neanderthal extinction: Upper Palaeolithic Transition

 The earliest indication of Upper Palaeolithic modern human immigration into Europe is a series of modern human teeth with Neronian industry stone tools found at Mandrin Cave, Malataverne in France, dated in 2022 to between 56,800 and 51,700 years ago.
 The earliest bones in Europe date to roughly 45–43,000 years ago in Bulgaria, Italy, and Britain.
 This wave of modern humans replaced Neanderthals.
 However, Neanderthals and H. sapiens have a much longer contact history.
 DNA evidence indicates H. sapiens contact with Neanderthals and admixture as early as 120–100,000 years ago.
-A 2019 reanalysis of 210,000-year-old skull fragments from the Greek Apidima Cave assumed to have belonged to a Neanderthal concluded that they belonged to a modern human, and a Neanderthal skull dating to 170,000 years ago from the cave indicates H. sapiens were replaced by Neanderthals until returning about 40,000 years ago.
-This identification was refuted by a 2020 study.

 Possible causes of extinction

 Violence

 Kwang Hyun Ko discusses the possibility that Neanderthal extinction was either precipitated or hastened by violent conflict with Homo sapiens.
 Violence in early hunter-gatherer societies usually occurred as a result of resource competition following natural disasters.
 It is therefore plausible to suggest that violence, including primitive warfare, would have transpired between the two human species.
-The hypothesis that early humans violently replaced Neanderthals was first proposed by French paleontologist Marcellin Boule (the first person to publish an analysis of a Neanderthal) in 1912.
+French paleontologist Marcellin Boule (the first person to publish an analysis of a Neanderthal) in 1912 is frequently cited for popularizing the brutish image of Neanderthals.
+While he did not invent the idea of conflict, Boule's specific, flawed morphological analysis—based on a severely arthritic skeleton—solidified the image of a Neanderthal as an unintelligent, violent, or apelike creature that deserved to be replaced by modern humans.
+The idea that Neanderthals were a violent, distinct species inferior to modern humans originated earlier, notably with William King (1864), following the initial 1856 Neandertal Valley find (1856), who named Homo neanderthalensis and immediately contrasted the species with Homo sapiens and placed it low on the evolutionary ladder, implicating a hierarchical superiority of modern humans.
+The notion of a violent replacement was rooted in 19th-century colonial ideology, social Darwinism and early evolutionary theories that viewed extinction as a natural consequence of the competition between a superior and inferior.